Spectal Harmonics: Bridging Spectral Embedding and Matrix Completion in Self-Supervised Learning: SSL and Low-Rank Matrix Completion

-where $\ve_i$ is the $i$-th standard basis vector of a respective dimension. \end{definition} Since the matrix we aim to recover is symmetric, ${n_1 = n_2 = n}$ and its left, right singular and eigen- vectors are identical.
 To the best of our knowledge, optimal sample complexity bounds for matrix recovery via nuclear norm minimisation were obtained in~\cite{chen2015incoherence}.
-Specifically, given $\mM$ satisfies standard incoherence condition~\eqref{eq:incoherence} with parameter $\mu_0$, if uniform sampling probability $p^* \geq \nicefrac{c_0 \mu_0 r \log^2 (n)}{n} $ for some $c_0 > 0$, then $\mM$ is the unique solution to~\eqref{eq:olrmc} with high probability.
+Specifically, given $\mM$ satisfies standard incoherence condition~\eqref{eq:incoherence} with parameter $\mu$, if uniform sampling probability $p^* \geq \nicefrac{c_0 \mu r \log^2 (n)}{n} $ for some $c_0 > 0$, then $\mM$ is the unique solution to~\eqref{eq:olrmc} with high probability.

 Matrix recovery is easy when it is highly incoherent --- when information is spread more uniformly among its columns/rows, loosing a random subset of its entries is not as big of a deal as when information is concentrated in certain important columns/rows.
 On the other hand, high incoherence intuitively makes matrices harder when used as feature matrices in downstream tasks.
 This might explain why typical SSL methods rely on the output of backbone network (\emph{representations}) rather than the output of projection head (\emph{embeddings}).